Arman-Hossen/quiz-neo/README.md

 ## Project Description
--> QuizNeo  is a quiz taking website.
+- QuizNeo  is a quiz taking website.<br />
--> It is build by ReactJs.
+- It is build by ReactJs.<br />
--> for data i use above api.
+- for data i use above api.<br />
--> Then use routing fot navigation
+- Then use routing fot navigation<br />
--> Load data via Loader.
+- Load data via Loader.<br />
--> Dynamically set route
+- Dynamically set route<br />
--> load data for quiz
+- load data for quiz<br />
--> Use Toast for right and wrong answer.
+- Use Toast for right and wrong answer.<br />
--> Use Tailwind , Recharts,Toastify React Router,
+- Use Tailwind , Recharts,Toastify React Router,<br />
--> Use Mumba ui, flowbite for tailwind framework.
+- Use Mumba ui, flowbite for tailwind framework.<br />
--> Site is responsive for large, medium, mobile device.
+- Site is responsive for large, medium, mobile device.<br />